oroinc/documentation/backend/entities/data-grids/how-to-pass-request-parameter-to-grid.rst

             # ...
         # ...

-In case if names of the parameter in the grid and the query do not match you can pass associative array of parameters, where the key will be the name of the query parameter, and the value will match the name of the parameter in the grid:
+In case if names of the parameter in the grid and the query do not match, you can pass an associative array of parameters, where the key will be the name of the query parameter, and the value will match the name of the parameter in the grid:

 .. code-block:: yaml
    :caption: src/Acme/Bundle/TaskBundle/Resources/config/oro/datagrids.yml